 Pregnancy and Birth Injuries

-Through a medical malpractice case, you can demand compensation for your injuries.
-This compensation, which also is referred to as damages, can be for economic and non-economic injuries.
+Through a medical malpractice case, you can demand compensation for all your injuries and various losses.
+This compensation also referred to as damages, can be for economic and non-economic losses.

 - Medical expenses